Table of Contents

 This non-exhaustive list is a few of many more oceanfront towns worth a visit.
 Rural inland New Jersey is also a beautiful place to explore.

 If you crave a more fast-paced scene, Jersey City is the second-largest city in the state.
 Some highlights of Jersey City are quick access to the Statue of Liberty, the Liberty Science Center, and the 9/11 Memorial at Liberty State Park.

 Further inland, Jackson Township is home to Six Flags Great Adventure.
 The Ferris wheel reaches 150 ft into the air and the Safari Off-Road Adventure has about 1,200 animals in their park.
-To see a bird’s eye view of the park, a cable car can take you from one end of the park to another.
-Wildwood, located in Cape May County, is another holiday destination, especially in the summer.
+To see a bird’s eye view of the park, a cable car can take you from one end to another.
+Wildwood, located in Cape May County, is another holiday destination — especially in the summer.
 Wildwood boasts beaches and boardwalks, amusement parks, and a lively nightlife scene.

 Atlantic City is one of the most popular places to visit in New Jersey.
 It’s known for:

 - Atlantic City Beach